u8array/Thomisidae/README.md

 ## Why this tool?

-LM Studio can launch and call external tools over MCP.
+Clients that implement the open Model Context Protocol (MCP) can launch and call external tools.
 This repository provides a small, auditable bridge that allows models to retrieve web content.
+LM Studio is one such MCP client and is used below as an example.

-## LM Studio integration (short)
+## MCP client integration (example: LM Studio)

+This server works with any MCP-compatible client.
+The following shows setup in LM Studio as one example.

-For detailed setup steps, see the LM Studio MCP documentation: https://lmstudio.ai/docs/app/mcp
+For detailed LM Studio setup steps, see the LM Studio MCP documentation: https://lmstudio.ai/docs/app/mcp

 1. Build or download the binary (see Build).
-2. Configure the MCP server in LM Studio (via the Integrations dialog):
+2. In LM Studio, configure the MCP server (via the Integrations dialog):

 When you click the "Install" button and then choose "Edit mcp.json", LM Studio opens a dialog where you can paste or edit the integrations JSON directly.

 ![LM Studio: Integration dialog](docs/install.png)

-Paste JSON like the following into the dialog and save it. :
+Paste JSON like the following into the dialog and save it:

 ```json
 {